 The Charity strives to provide high-quality undergraduate academic, co- and extra-curricular opportunities to students in an English-speaking but culturally diverse urban context.
 There is a strong commitment to the creative combination of formal (classroom) and experiential (off-site) learning.
 In the pursuit of these objectives, the Charity holds classes, lectures, and seminars, and organizes field studies and guided travel opportunities.
-It collaborates with other higher education institutions to offer exhibitions and workshops and to foster opportunities for student dialogue.
-Throughout their term of study students are fully supported with experienced pastoral care.
+It collaborates with other higher education institutions to offer exhibitions and symposia and to foster opportunities for student dialogue.
+Throughout their term of study students are fully supported with experienced care for their wellbeing.